orbitalquark/textadept/docs/manual.md

 You can manually change a buffer's indentation using the following process:

-1. Toggle between using tabs and spaces via `Ctrl+Alt+Shift+T` on Windows and Linux, `^⇧T` on macOS, and `M-T` or `M-S-T` in the terminal version.
+1. Toggle between using tabs and spaces via `Ctrl+Alt+T` on Windows and Linux, `^⌘T` on macOS, and `M-T` in the terminal version.
 2. Set the indentation size via the "Buffer > Indentation" menu.
-3. Optionally convert existing indentation to the new indentation settings via `Ctrl+Alt+I` on Windows and Linux, `^I` on macOS, and `M-I` in the terminal version.
+3. Optionally convert existing indentation to the new indentation settings via the "Buffer > Indentation > Convert Indentation" menu item.

 ##### View Settings

 Textadept normally does not wrap long lines into view, nor does it show whitespace characters.
-You can toggle line wrapping for the current buffer via `Ctrl+Alt+\` on Windows and Linux, and `^\` on macOS.
-You can toggle whitespace visibility for the current buffer via `Ctrl+Alt+Shift+S` on Windows and Linux, and `^⇧S` on macOS.
+You can toggle line wrapping for the current buffer via `Ctrl+\` on Windows and Linux, `⌘\` on macOS, and `M-\` in the terminal version.
+You can toggle whitespace visibility for the current buffer via the "Buffer > Toggle View Whitespace" menu item.
 Visible spaces are represented by dots, and visible tabs are represented by arrows.
 (The terminal version does not have default key bindings for either of these actions.)

 The GUI version of Textadept can show small guiding lines based on indentation level, and does so by default.
-You can toggle the visibility of these guides for the current view via `Ctrl+Alt+Shift+I` on Windows and Linux, and `^⇧I` on macOS.
+You can toggle the visibility of these guides for the current view via the "View > Toggle Show Indent Guides" menu item.

 The GUI version of Textadept also allows you to temporarily increase or decrease the font size in the current view.
 The following key bindings apply for this feature: